 - An Environmental Management Plan should be compiled where required in CBA 1, CBA 2 and ESA 1.
 The Environmental Management Plan to include invasive alien species control, fire management, prevention of overgrazing etc. Fire management is especially important and should be appropriately managed for the particular vegetation type(s) on site. - Control of illegal activities, such as hunting and dumping, which impact on biodiversity, should be prioritized in CBA 1s, then CBA 2s then ESA 1s. - Prioritise CBA 1s for LandCare projects, Working for Water, beneficial green economy projects (e.g. alien clearing, rehabilitation) and NGOs to direct their conservation projects, programmes and activities, thereafter CBA 2s and then ESA 1s.
-In some cases, ESA 2s might be suitable sites for such projects.
+In some cases, ESA 2s might be suitable sites for such projects. - The introduction and breeding of alien species should not be permitted in CBAs and ESAs. - The restriction of animal movement (especially of threatened species) due to impenetrable fences should be discouraged, where possible.

-Land Management Guidelines: Critical Biodiversity Areas And Ecological Support Areas
+Land management guidelines: Critical Biodiversity Areas & Ecological Support Areas